 Being an international student myself, I try to mentally prepare for the fact that most of my mates are going to re-locate somewhere once we graduate.
-It’s not an easy thought, trust me.
+It’s not an easy though, trust me.
 But London is a city to meet your love in many senses, so read more about that here.

-Yet, a few weeks ago, I have been to a wedding of a couple that has been in a long-distance relationship for 3 out of the 5 years they’ve been dating.
+Yet, a few weeks ago, I have been to the wedding of a couple that has been in a long-distance relationship for 3 out of the 5 years they’ve been dating.
 So ya know, they made it work!
 Why can’t you?
 So first, let’s set up the options:

 The 4 types of long-distance relationships:

 - You’ve just met (a holiday for example) and it was love at first sight, yet you live in different countries, so it turns into long distance dating.